pkmn/engine/src/lib/gen1/README.md

 | **move effect** | 0..66   | 7    |     | **attacks**       | 0..4     | 3    |
 | **crit chance** | 7..65   | 6    |     |                   |          |      |

-From this we can determine the minimum bits required to store each data structure to determine how much overhead the representations above have after taking into consideration [alignment & padding](https://en.wikipedia.org/wiki/Data_structure_alignment) and [denormalization](https://en.wikipedia.org/wiki/Denormalization):
+From this we can determine the minimum bits[^1] required to store each data structure to determine how much overhead the representations above have after taking into consideration [alignment & padding](https://en.wikipedia.org/wiki/Data_structure_alignment) and [denormalization](https://en.wikipedia.org/wiki/Denormalization):